JGonnermann/JGonnermann.github.io/content/projects/_index.md

           <div class="project-content">
             <h3 class="project-title">Cognitive Load-based Augmented Reality Design for vocational training</h3>
             <p class="project-subtitle">Augmented Reality design</p>
-            <p><strong>Problem:</strong></p>
+            <p><strong>problem:</strong></p>
             <ul>
-              <li>Occupations in crafts and production are characterized by hands-on activities, and the knowledge required for them is difficult to convey through PDFs or traditional classroom instruction.
-While augmented reality (AR) offers the opportunity to learn directly on the job and through practical examples, many users report experiencing distraction and cognitive overload when using AR systems.</li>
+            <p>Occupations in crafts and production are characterized by hands-on activities, and the knowledge required for them is difficult to convey through PDFs or traditional classroom instruction.
+While augmented reality (AR) offers the opportunity to learn directly on the job and through practical examples, many users report experiencing distraction and cognitive overload when using AR systems</p>
             </ul>
-            <p>This research project develops human-centred design principles for Augmented Reality (AR) using cognitive theories, such as cognitive load theory.</p>
+            <p>This research project develops human-centred design principles for Augmented Reality (AR) using cognitive theories, such as cognitive load theory</p>
-            <p><strong>Research Questions:</strong></p>
+            <p><strong>research questions:</strong></p>
             <ul>
               <li>How does visual guidance affect cognitive load in AR environments?</li>
               <li>What are the optimal design patterns for reducing cognitive load?</li>